DallanQ/lost_ruins_of_arnak/Manual.md

 ### One-Player Game (Page 5)

-> images of a card with a blue vase at the top and a purple flower at the bottom, a card with a person at the top and a gold coin at the bottom, and a card with blue icons on the left and yello icons on the right)
+> Images of a card with a blue vase at the top and a purple flower at the bottom, a card with a person at the top and a gold coin at the bottom, and a card with blue icons on the left and yello icons on the right.

 These components are used only in the **solo variant**.
 The solo variant uses the 2-player setup.
 Full rules are on page 20.